1jour1vin

 grand cru

-"The clarity of the color is very appealing in this wine with its plum, citrus, and orange peel character.
-A full body that sneaks up on you with a stony, tannic character.
-Needs time to soften up a bit.
-Excellent aging potential."
+“The clarity of the color is very appealing in this wine, which displays notes of plum, citrus, and orange peel.
+It has a full body that envelops you with a stony, tannic character.
+It needs time to soften a bit.
+Excellent aging potential.”
 (James Suckling 2017).
 A great wine.
-Delivery in wooden cases for all orders of 6 bottles of this wine (excluding Point Relais delivery method).
+Delivered in a wooden case for any order of 6 bottles of this wine (excluding Pickup Point delivery method)

 Rated site